reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!
 - Android 11 maybe working, maybe not.
+Depends of audio policy service / client library.
 - Don't report anything without logcats!
 - Special thanks to all people that helped and tested my modules.